Fri Mar 13 2026

 OK, we're done now with the hiking metaphor now, surely?

 Well, why was I counting field boundaries?
 Once we have the map and the route we have our plan.
 But when you try to follow it, you discover all the things that make it difficult.
 A copse of trees was cleared.
-A farmer moved a style.
+A farmer moved a stile.
 A path is impassable because of thorns or mud.

 The route very quickly becomes a series of small decisions and adjustments as you navigate around obstacles.
 You can't make those adjustments with a static plan.
 You can make them because you have practised making the route.
 You know why it is the route and so you can adapt it to changing conditions.

 The actual plan is the starting point.
 The thing we thought would meet our goal before reality hit us over the head.
+What you learn on the way will often change your plan.
+Ignoring that is as silly as not having any goal to head towards.

 Please no more metaphor